danielurdaneta/Pewlett-Hackard-Analysis/README.md

 ## Overview of the analysis

-The purpose of this project was to analyze Pewlett-Hackard database and deliver valuable insight to the manegment.
+The purpose of this project was to analyze Pewlett-Hackard database and deliver valuable insight to the management.
 This database contains the company information as employee name, salary, title, department, among others.
 We did this using SQL in PostgreSQL.

 ## Results